hide a term from the rewriter

 side-effect state).

-and a form produces
+When ld-post-eval-print is :command-conventions and a form produces

-an error triple (mv erp val state)
+an error triple (mv erp val state) as its value, ld prints nothing

 misrepresentation to suggest that just one result was returned, ld

-prints the value of the global variable 'triple-print-prefix
+prints the value of the global variable 'triple-print-prefix before

-that when non-erroneous error triples are being abbreviated to val
+that when non-erroneous error triples are being abbreviated to val,

-appears one space off the left margin instead of on the margin.
+val appears one space off the left margin instead of on the margin.

-In addition, when ld-post-eval-print
+In addition, when ld-post-eval-print is :command-conventions and the

-value component of an error triple is the keyword :invisible
+value component of an error triple is the keyword :invisible then ld

 to return no value.

-By printing nothing when an error has been signalled, ld
+By printing nothing when an error has been signalled, ld makes it

 appear that the error (whose message has already appeared in state)